 In order to maintain the high quality training we’re so proud of, we are not affiliated with FEE-HELP schemes or VET Student Loans, and remain a Fee For Service provider.

 We understand the financial pressure and concerns that come with undertaking study, so we keep our prices highly competitive and offer flexible payment plans to suit all budgets and lifestyles.

 Don’t hesitate to contact us on 1300 907 870 to discuss a flexible plan that suits your budget

 Adding a nationally accredited qualification to your arsenal will show potential employers that you’re serious about succeeding in your management career.

 You’ll study standardised, industry-relevant units that will encourage you to apply your knowledge and learning in real-world situations and gain real, job-ready skills.

-Awarded by the Australian Government, this Business and Construction (Management) Diploma is recognised and respected nationally so there’s nothing left standing in your road to success.
+This Building and Construction (Management) Diploma is recognised and respected nationally so there’s nothing left standing in your road to success.

 This course is designed to give you the skills needed to champion the construction industry, transitioning from working on the tools to eventually running the entire process from start to finish.

 With the age pension soon to be increased to 67 years of age for those born after 1st January 1957, you need to formulate a plan now on how to get off the tools and into some project management related roles.

 What if you’re reading this and you’re already in a project management role?
 What happens if your contract isn’t renewed and you need to drop back to being on the tools to make ends meet?
 At the end of the day you still have to have some kind of enjoyment with your career.
 However for many who are still on the tools, it’s just a daily grind where your opinion and insight don’t count for anything.